thechangelog/draft/draft/ansible-docker.md

 [Ansible](http://ansible.com), there’s data describing infrastructure on one hand, and the constraints of the interactions between various components on the other hand.
-It’s a much simpler model that enables me to get done a lot more by letting me focus on what makes my infrastructure personal.
+It’s a much simpler model that enables me to move quicker by letting me focus on what makes my infrastructure personal.
 Similar to the Unix model, Ansible provides simple modules with a single responsibility that can be combined in endless ways.

-Ansible has no dependencies other than python and ssh.
+Ansible has no dependencies other than Python and SSH.
 It doesn’t require any agents to be set up on the remote hosts and it doesn’t leave any traces after it runs either.
 What’s more, it comes with an extensive, built-in library of modules for controlling everything from